TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 ### Too much 'doing', not enough feedback

 When you end up planning, 'refining' and building 'stuff' without regular feedback from customers (both users and buyers), then its a sure sign you're in a Capital-A-Agile world and not a small-a-agility one.
-Customers and buyers are the only people who can confirm the value of what you're doing.
+Users and buyers are the only people who can confirm the value of what you're doing, usually by voting with their feet, but not actually *telling you* why.

-Also, the only legitimate confirmation is in their *actions*, not what they actually say.
+The only legitimate confirmation is in their *actions*, not what they actually say.
 Often they'll know just how much effort has been put into what you're showing them, and they'll hide their misgivings just to spare your feelings.

 So take the smallest possible step each time, then deploy the change somewhere you can get meaningful, measurable feedback.
 Chuffing your work out into some sort of demo that customers / stakeholders are forced to attend at knifepoint doesn't count.
 (See 'unproductive cadence' below).